TheOdinProject/curriculum/ruby_programming/computer_science/lesson_recursion.md

 ### Test Yourself

 <div class="lesson-content__panel" markdown="1">
   1. Complete the [Code Quiz](http://www.codequizzes.com/computer-science/beginner/recursion) on Recursion.
+Please note that recursion is a difficult concept to grasp, and you are not expected to recall any techniques from memory at this point.
+This quiz may take you some time to complete.
 </div>

 ### Additional Resources